EnnaSachdeva/ennasachdeva.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Robotics, Oregon State University, Corvallis, Oregon, 2018-2020
+* Garduate Robotics Student, Oregon State University, Corvallis, Oregon, 2018-2020
-* M.S. in Robotics, International Insititute of Information Technology, Hyderabad, 2016-2018
+* M.S. in Electronics and Communication Engineering (Major in Robotics), International Insititute of Information Technology, Hyderabad, 2016-2018
 * B.S. in Electronics and Communication Engineering, YMCA University of Science and Technology, 2014

 Work experience